Ajayraj1515/Smook_Tree_Backend_Assignment/README.md

 This is a backend assignment built using **Node.js**, **Express**, **Sequelize**, and **MySQL** to create a user and address registration form.
 The form allows users to submit their name and address, which is then saved in a MySQL database with a one-to-many relationship between users and addresses.

+##Enter your Own Root Password in db.config.js to word this project correctly
 ## Table of Contents

 1. [Technologies Used](#technologies-used)